rehierl/abstract-properties/16-x-tree-encodings/16-3-enc-trace-lengths/1-3-in-pre-order.md

     //- stored in len[node.idx]
     len.append(0)

-    //- initialize the node counter for the
+    //- initialize the counter for the current
-    //  current node - by counting itself nc[level] = 1
+    //  node - by including/counting itself
+    nc[level] = 1

     //- visit the child nodes